cosmostation/chainlist/README.md

-# Deprecated
+# ⚠️ Deprecated

-[!IMPORTANT]
-This repository has been deprecated and is no longer maintained.
+This repository is no longer maintained.

 Do not submit new issues or pull requests to this repository.